Lost season 3: Critical reception

-On Rotten Tomatoes, the season has an approval rating of 71% with an average score of 7.9 out of 10 based on 12 reviews.
+On Rotten Tomatoes, the season has an approval rating of 71% with an average score of 7.9/10 based on 12 reviews.
 The website's critical consensus reads, "Lost asks its audience to suspend their disbelief in ways that can be extremely trying for the grounded sci-fi show, but its character-driven plot holds season three together."

 The first block of episodes was criticized for raising too many mysteries and not providing enough answers.
 Complaints were also made about the limited screen-time for many of the main characters in the first block.
 Locke, played by Terry O'Quinn, who had tied for the highest second-season episode count, appeared in only 14 of the 23 episodes in the third season – only two more than guest star M.C.
 Gainey, who played Tom.
 Reaction to two new characters, Nikki and Paulo, was generally negative, with Lindelof even acknowledging that the couple was "universally despised" by fans.
 The decision to split the season and the American timeslot switch after the hiatus were also criticized.
 Cuse acknowledged that "No one was happy with the six-episode run."

-The second block of episodes was critically acclaimed however, with the crew dealing with problems from the first block.
+The second block of episodes, however, was critically acclaimed, with the crew dealing with problems from the first block.
 More answers were written into the show and Nikki and Paulo were killed off.
 It was also announced that the series would end three seasons after the third season, which Cuse hoped would tell the audience that the writers knew where the story was going.